vubiostat/OneDrive2R/README.md

 ### _Is there anything else I should do?_

 R asks when exiting if one should save the session to disk.
 This is equivalent once again to writing sensitive data to disk, and is a bad security practice.
 It is recommended to disable this feature globally to prevent accidentally spooling of PHI/PII to disk.

+For [RStudio](https://posit.co/downloads/) users, "Tools > Global Options > General > Workspace > Save Workspace to .RData on exit" should be set to Never.

 For base R the following can be ensured using `usethis::edit_r_profile()` and adding this code: